Examples

 The equation specification consists of a two-state Markov switching model with a single switching mean regressor C and the four non-switching AR terms.
 The error variance is assumed to be common across the regimes.
 The only probability regressor is the constant C since we have time-invariant regime transition probabilities.

 With the exception of the convergence tolerance which we set to 1e-8, we leave the rest of the settings at their default values.
-Click on OK to estimate the equation and display the estimation results.
+Click on to estimate the equation and display the estimation results.

 The top portion of the output describes the estimation settings: